toastyyy/jquery-filtersearch/README.md

 You can pass filter columns via the `filterColumns` option during initialization.
 Each Filter object consists of 3 properties:

+- `property` the name of the property to filter
+- `label` Label for the filter category
+- `Logic` determines the filter behaviour

 Filtering works even on attributes that are arrays!
 But only with depth 1.

 #### Property